Chapter 10 Date, Time and Timezone

 Timezone Integration

 Datetime supports timezone through built-in library (refer ZoneInfo chapter).
-Initialize datetime with tzinfo
+Initialize datetime with tzinfo parameter to have a timezone aware datetime.

-= ZoneInfo('Asia/Kuala_Lumpur')
+MY = ZoneInfo('Asia/Kuala_Lumpur')

-MY = ZoneInfo('America/New_York')
+NY = ZoneInfo('America/New_York')

 ## Timezone Aware

-## datetime.datetime(2000, 1, 1, 23, 15, 55, tzinfo=zoneinfo.ZoneInfo(key='America/New_York'))
+datetime (2000,1,1,23,15,55, tzinfo=NY)## datetime.datetime(2000, 1, 1, 23, 15, 55, tzinfo=zoneinfo.ZoneInfo(key='America/New_York'))

 10.3.3 Class Methods